Support to community based natural resource management

-Lead executing agency: Ministry of Environment and Tourism (MET)
+Lead executing agency: Ministry of Environment, Forestry and Tourism (MEFT)

-Community-based natural resource management (CBNRM) creates an environment where people in communal areas can actively manage their ecosystems.
-Within the boundaries of formally registered conservancies, local residents are allowed to generate revenue through tourism, the sustainable use of wildlife and from harvesting natural products.
+Community Based Natural Resource Management (CBNRM) creates an environment where people in communal areas can actively manage their ecosystems.
+Within the boundaries of formally registered conservancies, residents are allowed to generate revenue through tourism, the sustainable use of wildlife and from harvesting natural products.
 The opportunity to derive benefits from their natural environment provides a strong incentive for conservancies to protect and safeguard their environment.
-Today, a total of 83 conservancies, one association and 32 community forests are officially registered, and benefit about 200 000 people in the rural conservancies.
-Meanwhile, tourism has replaced trophy hunting as the main source of income.
+Today, a total of 86 conservancies, one association and 32 community forests are registered and documented, benefiting about 230,000 rural people.

-The coherent implementation of the CBNRM policy has improved at the local, regional and national levels.
+The coherent implementation of the CBNRM policy has improved at the national, regional and local levels.

-Commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ), GIZ supports the Namibian Ministry of Environment and Tourism (MET) in improving the implementation of the CBNRM policy.
-The project “Support to community-based natural resource management” applies a multi-level approach.
-At regional and local levels, it targets approximately 100 000 residents in conservancies, community forests and households in the Kavango, Kunene and North-Central regions of Namibia.
+Commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ), Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH supports the Namibian Ministry of Environment, Forestry and Tourism (MEFT) in improving the implementation of the CBNRM policy.
+The project applies a multi-level approach at national, regional and local levels, directly targeting approximately 100,000 residents in conservancies and integrated community forests in the Kavango, Kunene and North-Central regions of Namibia.
 At the national level, it supports the entire CBNRM programme through policy and legal advice.